Tuxedo-Cat101/Bayraktar/README.md

-             W/S Keys: W moves the drone up, S moves the drone down A/D Keys: A rotates the drone left, D rotates the drone right L/T Keys: L automatically lands the drone and turns it off, T automatically takeoffs the drone
+             W/S Keys: W moves the drone up, S moves the drone down A/D Keys: A rotates the drone left, D rotates the drone right L/T Keys: L automatically lands the drone and turns it off, T automatically takeoffs the drone F Key: F causes the drone to execute a flip forward Double clicking in the live feed tab will get the color of the double clicked area and put the name of the color in colour.txt
+             Pressing the Escape Key in the live feed tab will close all tabs and end the program